Learn how to make vegan buttermilk with just two ingredients and a few minutes!

 Tips for Success

-- Use almond milk or soy milk for the best results.
+- Use soy milk for the best results.
 Almond milk is a good no soy option, soy milk is a good nut-free option.

 - Use unflavoured milk for the expected results.
-I have never tried making it with these types of milk, so I am unsure of what the result would be.
+I have never tried making it with dairy-free milk that has added flavour, so I am unsure of what the result would be.

 - Don't skip the resting time.
 This allows the acid to react with the proteins in the dairy-free milk and for it to thicken.

-- Use either lemon juice or the recommended kinds of vinegar, see the "Ingredient and Substitution Notes" section above for more info.
+- Use either lemon juice or the recommended types of vinegar, see the "Ingredient and Substitution Notes" section above for more info.

 - Read this post from beginning to end before making the recipe, it contains lots of info on how to make perfect vegan buttermilk, every single time!